 The prairie has always been a traditional gathering place for the nimí·pu· (Nez Perce).
-Families come to dig for camas bulbs (an important staple in the nimí·pu· diet), socialize, and worship.
+Families come to dig for camas bulbs (an important staple in the nimí·pu· diet) and socialize.
 It was here on September 20, 1805 that the nimí·pu· met the Lewis and Clark Corps of Discovery for the first time.

 Getting to Weippe Prairie